-Most IWC members and hardcore wrestling fans only watch WWE these days for CM Punk.
+Most IWC members and hardcore wrestling fans only watch WWE these days for CM Punk or Daniel Bryan.

 Michael Jordan.
 Once he left (and came back, and left and came back, and left and came back) the NBA saw a drop in their ratings that they still haven't fully recovered from.

 Subverted, oddly enough, by Chicago Bulls fans.
 In the Post-Jordan era (after MJ left for the Washington Wizards), The Bulls have been #1 in overall attendance in the NBA, topping the NBA attendance charts most years - even during the Dark Ages in the early 2000's when the team was a laughingstock.